rubyonjets/jets/docs/_docs/extras/codebuild.md

 ## Examples

 The Jets Examples uses the [Cody](https://cody.run/) tool to simplify creating and managing the CodeBuild project.
-The codebuild tool is essentially a DSL wrapper that creates the CodeBuild project and IAM role with CloudFormation.
+Cody is essentially a DSL wrapper that creates the CodeBuild project and IAM role with CloudFormation.

 The [Jets Example](https://cody.run/docs/examples/jets/) shows how to set up 1 simple CodeBuild project that will run specs and then deploy the Jets application.